 Calculator Policy: Calculators are not necessary for the course.
-Calculators and online resources (e.g., Chegg) will be not allowed during exams or quizzes.
+Calculators and online resources (e.g., Chegg) will be not allowed during exams.
 Calculators and computers may be used for homework.

-Attendance: Attendance is required in both the lecture and drill.
-Attendance in lecture will be recorded via Blackboard at the beginning of class and periodically cross-referenced against a written sign-in sheet.
+Attendance: Attendance is required in both the lecture.
+Attendance in lecture will be recorded via a written sign-in sheet.
 Up to five absences will be excused without the need to inform the instructor.
 Additional absences will be excused at the discretion of the instructor.
 Examples of absences that will be considered excusable include those resulting from the following: 1) illness of the student, 2) serious illness or death of a member of the student's immediate family or other family crisis, 3) University-sponsored activities for which the student's attendance is required by virtue of scholarship or leadership/participation responsibilities, 4) religious observances, 5) jury duty or subpoena for court appearance, and 6) military duty.
 Documentation may be requested.